MycroftAI/skill-pairing/README.md

  as well as easy configuration for all your Mycroft devices.

 ## Examples
-* "Pair my device (happens automatically on first run if not paired already)"
+* "Pair my device" (happens automatically on first run if not paired already)

 ## Credits
 Mycroft AI (@MycroftAI)